Eagles' Classroom Teacher and Director of Education

 Owls' Classroom Teacher

-My name is Sarah Whitehall and I live in Waterville with my 4 kids, Gracie (9), Drew(7), Luella (4), and Charlie (2) along with our dog, cat and bunny.
+My name is Sarah Whitehall and I live in Chelan with my 4 kids, Gracie, Drew, Luella, and Charlie along with our dog, cat and bunny.

 I studied psychology and counseling in college but went into our family business after graduating.
 After having my second child I stayed at home full time and began studying nutrition, movement and health.
 I received my certification as a health coach from IIN and then completed a certification as a personal trainer.
 My interests in nature and plant medicine also began to grow as I studied holistic health practices and this last year I completed a year long plant intensive program through Wilderness Awareness School in Duvall studying with local herbalists and botanists.